Xiaohui9607/lmms-eval/docs/current_tasks.md

 # Current Tasks

 > () indicates the task name in the lmms_eval.
 The task name is also used to specify the dataset in the configuration file.
 > The following is manually updated documentation.
-You could use `lmms_eval task --list` to list all supported tasks and their task names.
+You could use `lmms_eval --task list` to list all supported tasks and their task names.

 - AI2D (ai2d)
 - ChartQA (chartqa)